Clara Barton: The American Red Cross

 As criticism arose of her mixing professional and personal resources, Barton was forced to resign as president of the American Red Cross in 1904 at the age of 83 because her egocentric leadership style fit poorly into the formal structure of an organizational charity.
 She had been forced out of office by a new generation of all-male scientific experts who reflected the realistic efficiency of the Progressive Era rather than her idealistic humanitarianism.
 In memory of the courageous women of the civil war, the Red Cross Headquarters was founded.
 During the dedication, not one person said a word.
 This was done in order to honor the women and their services.
 After resigning, Barton founded the National First Aid Society.

 Final years

 She continued to live in her Glen Echo, Maryland home which also served as the Red Cross Headquarters upon her arrival at the house in 1897.
 Barton published her autobiography in 1908, titled The Story of My Childhood.
-On April 12, 1912, she died in her home at the age of 90.
-The cause of death was pneumonia.
+On April 12, 1912, she died in her home at the age of 90 due to pneumonia.

-Religious beliefs
+Personal life and beliefs

+Barton's wartime diary entries show she was a devout Christian.
+She specifically had a strong belief in divine providence, writing for instance that she "believed that Providence had ordained Lincoln's election."
+Upon hearing of the death of an acquaintance's child, she wrote, "God is great; and fearfully just, truly it is a fearful thing to fall into his hands.
+[H]is ways are past finding out."
+Furthermore, while reflecting on whether or not to return home early from her visit to the Sea Islands in 1863, she wrote, "Gods [sic] will not mine be done – I am content, how I wish I could always keep in full view the fact and feeling that God orders all things precisely as they should be – all is best as it is."

 Although not formally a member of the Universalist Church of America, in a 1905 letter to the widow of Carl Norman Thrasher, she identified herself with her parents' church as a "Universalist".